opensearch-project/cross-cluster-replication/README.md

     - [License](#license)

-Cross-Cluster Replication Plugin enables users to replicate data across two elasticsearch clusters which enables a number of use cases such as
+Cross-Cluster Replication Plugin enables users to replicate data across two opensearch clusters which enables a number of use cases such as

 - **Disaster Recovery (DR) or High Availability (HA):** For production systems with high availability requirements, cross-cluster replication provides the safety-net of being able to failover to an alternate cluster in case of failure or outages on the primary cluster.
 - **Reduced Query Latency:** For critical business needs, responding to the customer query in the shortest time is critical.
 Replicating data to a cluster that is closest to the user can drastically reduce the query latency.
 Applications can redirect the customer query to the nearest data center where data has been replicated.